 What to Know About the Survival Rate of Coronavirus—And How Many People Have Died From the Illness

-More than 168,000 people worldwide have contracted the virus—and that number continues to grow.
+More than 1.5 million people worldwide have contracted the virus—and that number continues to grow.

 There's not enough information that's readily available yet to determine the true survival rate of COVID-19, says Dr. Brown, "but given the tens of thousands of people infected with the virus, the survival rate will be very, very high," he adds.
 Manisha Juthani, MD, a Yale Medicine infectious disease specialist, agrees.
 “It can be scary to watch the news and see the death toll rise from the coronavirus overseas.
 But we now know that most cases of coronavirus in China have been mild and less than 3% of patients have died,” she points out.

 As for the data we do have, that information also shows a low fatality rate and high survival rate for COVID-19.
 In a viewpoint article published February 24 in JAMA (Journal of the American Medical Association), the authors looked at the case records of 72,314 patients, 44,672 of which were confirmed as having COVID-19.
 Of those confirmed cases, 36,160 cases, or 81%, showed only mild symptoms, while 14% were severe and 5% critical.
-The overall case-fatality rate, or coronavirus cases that ended in death, was only 2.3%, or 1,023 deaths, out of the total number of confirmed cases.
+The overall case-fatality rate, or coronavirus cases that ended in death versus the total number of people with confirmed cases of infection, was only 2.3%, or 1,023 deaths.

 Also worth noting, according Dr. Juthani: “[Coronavirus] appears to be more deadly for adults, especially those with other medical conditions"—no deaths have been reported in children, nor were any reported in those who had a mild or severe case of the illness.
 Dr. Brown also points out that those with chronic heart or lung problems and those who are immunocompromised are also at a higher risk of death.